Sanikrm/gitPractice/practiceFile.md

 Gold - Woman's Skeet - USA
 Gold - Mixed Doubles - Japan
-USA men's basketball seems to not be able to work well together
+USA men's basketball seems to not be able to work well together USA men's basketball are taking Ls for the first time